 The area is also famed for its Japanese language and cultural programs that support you to integrate with society, plus a lot of the locals speak English which makes settling in a lot easier.

 Life in Aichi is full of great food and culture with a load of traditional Japanese sites to visit as well as forests, mountains, and access to a beautiful coastline with great beaches.

 Kanagawa prefecture lies on the eastern coast of Japan and is just south of Tokyo.
 It’s one of the best places to live in Japan if you have to work in Tokyo but want to commute from and live in a more peaceful area.

 The coastline is dotted with beautiful beaches which are very popular in the summer months.
 Some of them are great for surfing too, which is an added bonus if you’re into that.

 There is also a lot of nature to explore making getting into the outdoors on a regular basis very easy, and there is Mt Tanzawa on the western side of the district if you love mountaineering, hiking, and climbing.

 Kanagawa also has quite a few different cities to choose from, each with its own character.
-Yokohama is full of restaurants, bars, and loads of entertainment.
+Yokohama, another big city, is full of restaurants, bars, and loads of entertainment.
 The buildings are tall and it’s pretty busy due to having one of the most highly trafficked train stations in the world.
 You’ll also find the world-famous Chinatown of Japan there.

 Sakuragicho and Minatomirai are home to numerous shopping malls, parks, and quirky museums.
 It’s also far more connected to nature and the lifestyle is a lot slower and more peaceful.
 It fills up on the weekend as it’s a popular spot to visit for those living in the region which helps ith find the perfect balance between town life and spending time in the outdoors.